mortenmoulder/TwitchClipper/README.md

 1. If you ever need to get the new version of this, you simply need to do `git pull` followed by the long `dotnet publish .....` command.
 2. Edit appsettings.json BEFORE you run the `dotnet build/publish` commands.
 The file will automatically get copied to the `publish` folder
 3. When the authentication token has been generated, it will be stored in the new appsettings.json file in the publish folder (which will be overwritten next time you build)
-4. I added MacOS support, even though it downloads the youtube-dl executable for Linux.
-Someone please let me know if it works or not.

 ## TODO:
 1. ~~Custom input on how you want the folder structure to be.
 Currently it's USERNAME\YEAR\MONTH\DAY\CLIP_TITLE (aka "slug")~~